hadilq/AndroidLifecycleHandler/README.md

  * Defines an object with simply two callbacks [onBorn] and [onDie] to complete the lifecycle.
 The time after
  * calling [onBorn] and before [onDie] is when the object is alive.
  *
- * [AndroidLifecycleHandler] is able to register this object.
+ * [AndroidLifeHandler] is able to register this object.
  */
 interface Life {